thejmazz/js-bioinformatics-exercise/README.md

 Then ran `npm run bundle`. (see `scripts` in `package.json`).

 Here's what it looks like!
-The format is a bit messed up, there's probably some settings we are missing.
-The [demo](http://msa.biojs.net/app/) will be useful for inspected the source and fixing ours.
+Be sure to play a bit with the controls.
+You can change row order and find motifs (via RegEx) for example.

 ![msa](img/msa1.png)